What is the PCO Licence?

 Pass English Language Test

-Visit the official TfL website and begin the application process.
+Visit the official TfL website and begin the application process for your PCO Licence.
 You can also sign up online and request a paper application.

-There is no specific training course for the PCO Licence, however you can receive assistance with 2 aspects: the English test and the Topographical skills test.
+There is no specific training course for the PCO Licence, however you can receive assistance with 2 aspects: the English test and the topographical skills test.
 Some providers will offer training and assessment for both of these areas.
-Costs may vary.

-There are several different costs associated with the Private Hire Driver Licence.
+There are several different costs associated with the PCO Livcence.
 For instance, there is a cost for starting an application and another for taking the required medical test.
 The total cost is an estimated £700.
-For a complete breakdown, see our timeline on the right side.

 Don't wait too long!